To build, develop and debug the firmware for the STM32L432. This will work for Solo Hacker, the Nucleo development board, or your own homemade Solo.

 stm32l4xx target directory.

-Now build Solo.
+Now build the Solo application.

 If you're just planning to do development, please don't try to reprogram the bootloader,